rgl/terraform-azure-garm/README.md

 If you are using libvirt, you should already known what to do.

+The following steps will show how to use garm to manage self-hosted runners, use them in a single user repository, and in all the repositories of a single organization.

-At GitHub, create a new repository, in this example, its called `terraform-azure-garm-example-repository`, then clone, add, and push the following content:
+At your GitHub user account, create a new repository, in this example, its called `terraform-azure-garm-example-repository`, then clone, add, and push the following content:

 ```bash
 # see https://github.com/rgl/terraform-azure-garm-example-repository